nomis/ggroohauga-pcb/README.rst

 Console PCB
 ~~~~~~~~~~~

-For connecting to a console on its own.
+Connect to a console on its own.

 .. image:: render/ggroohauga-console-pcb.svg
    :alt: Front and back of console PCB